Lesson n°5

 Signing in on sign-up

-There is one small user experience improvement we can make before discussing the security vulnerabilities: we should sign-in our users right after they create their account.
+There is one small user experience improvement we can make before discussing the security vulnerabilities: we should sign in our users right after they create their account.
 This way, they don't have to sign in manually right after signing up which would be a bit cumbersome.

 If you remember well, we added the sign_in method in the Authentication concern.
-This concern is then included into ApplicationController.
+This concern is then included in ApplicationController.
 Since our RegistrationsController inherits from ApplicationController, it already has access to the sign_in method.
 We can simply reuse it to sign in our users when they register:

 # app/controllers/registrations_controller.rb